Barpadzik/DukcyAntiCheat/README.md

   - `ElytraAimA`: Player was detected to be hitting too fast while flying an elytra
   - `ElytraCriticalsA`: Detects when a player deals too much critical damage while flying an elytra in too short a time
   - `FastPlaceA`: Detects when a player places too many blocks at a time
-  - `InvalidPlaceA`: Detects when a player has placed a ban at the wrong angle
+  - `InvalidPlaceA`: Detects when a player has placed a block at the wrong angle
   - `NoSlowDownA-G`: Many features of the player walking too fast during certain activities
   - `NoWebA`: Detects player movement that is too fast while in a web
   - `ThruBlocksA`: Detects when a player hits another player through a wall